-I'm interested in using deep learning and other probabilistic methods to study learning and biological intelligence, and I'm exploring mindfulness as another tool to study my own mind.
-I'm also interested in 3D-printing as a way to visualize brain data, and some examples of my 3D printing work can be found in the brains section.
+I'm very interested in deep learning, and organized a Deep Learning for Human Brain Mapping course for the Organization for Human Brain Mapping to teach neuroscientists how deep learning can work for them.
+I really like visualizations, and some of my brainart can be found in the in the brains section.

 Obtaining accurate white/gray matter segmentations is difficult because the brain's myelin is still growing.
 Accurate longitudinal segmentations can be used to characterize brain development.